aksgooner/StratusHere/README.md

 You can view the working web app here: https://team-105-project.shinyapps.io/web-application/

-You can read the report under the docs folder
+You can read the report or a one page summary of this project in team105poster file under the docs folder